>Carlo Zampighi

 Almaviva

 Carlo Zampighi was born in Galeata (Forlì) in 1927 and died there on January 29th, 1997.
 Zampighi had a rather short career, but he was one of the most appreciated lirico-leggero tenors of the 50s.
 He was a pupil of Lamberto Bergamini.
 His singing was oriented by an elegant "Schipa style", to which Zampighi added a touch of youthful freshness.
-In my opinion, his 33 rpm LP of duets with Margherita Carosio, under Nino Sonzogno, is one of the best Italian records of the 50s.
+In my opinion, his 33 rpm LP of duets with Margherita Carosio, under Nino Sanzogno, is one of the best Italian records of the 50s.

 Paolo Cavassini